inanimatestructure--/PhoneNumberList/README.md

     npm install fs
     npm install papa

-## You will need to create a text file with the list of Canadian Postal Codes you want IN THIS FORMAT.
+## You will need to create a text file called postalCodeList.txt with the list of Canadian Postal Codes you want IN THIS FORMAT.
     A1A+0A0

 ## I recommend this site as an example and looking under the postal code extensions: